The Australian in excelsis

 Birth of Australia's finest allrounder.
 Any self-respecting cobber would have Keith Miller as the fulcrum of his all-time Australian XI.
 Miller was a brilliant, glitzy batsman who spent most of his career at No. 5 but was good enough to bat as high as No. 3, and a genuinely fast opening bowler who was often at his most dangerous off a short run.
 He took 7 for 60 in only his second Test as Australia massacred England by an innings and 332 runs in Brisbane in 1946-47.
 Four years later he slammed an unbeaten 145 in Sydney in another innings victory over the old enemy.
 Perhaps Miller's finest hour came in the Caribbean in 1954-55, when he scored three hundreds in six innings, and also chipped in with 20 wickets as Australia won 3-0.
-He was a Wisden Cricketer of the Year in 1954, and played the last of his 55 Tests, against Pakistan, in Karachi in 1956-57.
+He was a Wisden Cricketer of the Year in 1954, and played the last of his 55 Tests, against Pakistan in Karachi, in 1956-57.
 He died in October 2004 and received a state funeral in Melbourne.

-The great Michael Holding made his debut in the first Test between Australia and West Indies in Brisbane.
-He won't remember it too fondly, though: he took 0 for 127 in the match as West Indies were thumped by eight wickets in a series they would eventually lose 1-5.
+The great Michael Holding made his debut in the first Test of the series between Australia and West Indies in Brisbane.
+He won't remember it too fondly, though: he took 0 for 127 in the match, as West Indies were thumped by eight wickets in a series they would eventually lose 1-5.
 Australia faced a potentially tricky target of 219, but this was before Headingley '81 gave them the fourth-innings wobbles, and the Chappell brothers, Ian and Greg, hammered an unbroken 159 for the third wicket to seal victory, Greg adding an unbeaten 109 to his first-innings 123.
 The match also had Dennis Lillee returning the bizarre first-innings figures of 11-0-84-3.
 Even allowing for the fact that these were eight-ball overs, West Indies' approach on the first morning (Roy Fredericks creamed 46 off 30 balls), bordered on the feckless - they were bowled out for 214 in 37.5 overs.

-England beat West Indies by two runs in a one-dayer in Sydney, a match which led to the introduction of fielding restrictions in one-day internationals.
+England beat West Indies by two runs in a one-dayer in Sydney, a match that led to the introduction of fielding restrictions in one-day internationals.
 West Indies needed three to win off the last ball, Mike Brearley positioned all his fielders, including the wicketkeeper, on the boundary, and the West Indians and the patrons at the SCG were outraged.
 It was within the rules... but not for much longer.

-Dick Lilley, who was born today, kept wicket for Warwickshire, the Players and England - a career during which he caught out 705 batsmen and stumped 200.
+Dick Lilley, who was born today, kept wicket for Warwickshire, the Players and England - a career during which he caught out 714 batsmen and stumped 197.
 He was also a fine forcing batsman, and could generally be relied on for runs.
 He debuted at Lord's in 1896 and toured Australia in 1901-02 and 1903-04.
 He was also associated with two dramatic losses at Old Trafford.
 In 1896, Australia needed nine runs for victory with three wickets in hand, and Lilley put down James Kelly in curious fashion.
 He took the ball cleanly enough but as he did so, pulled his arm back and struck his thigh, shaking the ball out of his hands.
-Six years later, England, with two wickets to fall, were within eight runs of victory when Lilley was caught marvellously by Clem Hill off a splendid square-leg hit.
+Six years later, England, with two wickets to fall, were within eight runs of victory when Lilley was caught by Clem Hill off a splendid square-leg hit.